AcademySoftwareFoundation/OpenImageIO/THIRD-PARTY.md

-See [LICENSE.md](LICENSE.md) for the main open source license of original code written for the OpenImageIO project.
+See [LICENSE.md](LICENSE.md) for the main open source license of original code written for the OpenImageIO project, which is the Apache-2.0 license.

 The remainder of this file reproduces the open source licensing details of other projects that have been imported, incorporated into, or derived